 To be clear: These shows are never not fun.
 Picture high-energy music, dance and comedy starring an ever-shifting lineup of bold-faced names—most recently, everyone from singer Delvin Choice (of The Voice fame) to hip-hop cloggers All That! (of America’s Got Talent fame).

-But the 35th anniversary season is going to bring some amazing surprise cameos to the theatre, as well as a wide-ranging lineup of celebrity concerts: Travis Tritt, Gladys Knight and everyone in between.
+But the 35th anniversary season is going to bring some amazing surprise cameos to the theater, as well as wide-ranging lineup of celebrity concerts: Think Travis Tritt, Gladys Knight and everyone in between.

 Of course, the Carolina Opry Theater is only one of the reasons that Myrtle Beach has garnered a rep for live music—and live country music in particular.
 Another?
 The Carolina Country Music Fest, which returns for its sixth year in late spring (June 4-7) with an all-star lineup (Darius Rucker, Luke Combs, Eric Church and so many more).